 Carpetgrass sends up seed stalks that quickly grow to a height of about a foot (31 cm.) and bear unattractive seed heads that give the lawn a weedy appearance.
 To prevent seed heads, mow carpetgrass every five days to a height of 1 to 2 inches (2.5-5 cm.).
 If allowed to grow, the seed stalks are tough and hard to mow down.

 Despite the disadvantages, there are some situations where carpetgrass excels.
 Carpetgrass uses include plantings in boggy or shady areas where more desirable grass species won’t grow.
 It is also good for erosion control in difficult sites.
 Since it thrives in soils with low fertility, it is a good choice for areas that aren’t regularly maintained.

 The two types of carpetgrass are broadleaf carpetgrass (Axonopus compressus) and narrowleaf carpetgrass (A. affinis).
 Narrowleaf carpetgrass is the type most often used in lawns and the seeds are readily available.

 Plant carpetgrass seeds after the last spring frost.
 Prepare the soil so that it is loose but firm and smooth.
 For most soils, you’ll need to till and then drag or roll to firm and smooth the surface.
-Sow the seeds at the rate of two pounds per 1,000 square feet.
+Sow the seeds at the rate of 2 pounds per 1,000 square feet (1 kg. per 93 sq. m.).
 Rake lightly after sowing to help cover the seeds.

 Keep the soil constantly moist for the first two weeks, and water weekly for an additional six to eight weeks.
 Ten weeks after planting, the seedlings should be established and beginning to spread.
 At this point, water at the first signs of drought stress.